This may be what most job seekers know.

 “FMCG” AND “Marketing” AND “Director” -Nestle

-If you’re still not sure about this, drop me an email and I’ll walk you through how to do it for your specific use case.
+If you’re still not sure about this, drop us an email and we’ll walk you through how to do it for your specific use case.

 There are so many job search websites all over the Internet, and they’re usually pretty easy to use.